 Section 52 provides for options exercisable by a secured creditor.
-In a liquidation proceeding, the secured creditor may realise its security interest outside the liquidation proceedings or choose to relinquish its security interest and participate in the distribution of assets.
+In a liquidation proceeding, the secured creditor may realise its security interest outside the liquidation proceedings or choose to relinquish its security interest and participate in the distribution of assets or he may release the security interest.
 If a secured creditor decides to realise its security, the amount of insolvency resolution process costs payable by the secured creditor shall be deducted from the realised proceeds.
 If there is a surplus realised from the enforcement of a security interest, the secured creditor has to account for the same to the liquidator.
 Similarly, if the proceeds of the realisation of the secured assets are not sufficient to pay the debts owed to the secured creditor, he may claim under section 53 for such unpaid amount.